KingScooty/creativenightly.com/_pages/contact.md

 <!-- ###Creative Nightly -->

 At the end of 2014, [I set myself a goal to write more](/2014/12/Farewell-2014-hello-2015/).
-Creative Nightly is the bi-product of that goal.
-I plan to use this site to record and share development notes, and share awesome things I've discovered in the world of tech.
+Creative Nightly is the by-product of that goal.
+A platform for which to record and share development notes, and share awesome things I've discovered in the world of tech.
 Essentially, Creative Nightly is a log of my crusade to stay on top of the ever expanding / advancing web tech industry.

 ##Contact
 I hope you find the notes and articles on here are interesting.
 Feel free to <a target="_blank" href="http://twitter.com/kingscooty">follow me</a>.